Should I Participate in Lent?

 That’s a clear warning right there to look at anything we could possibly dare to offer as filthy rags before the Lord.

-And then there’s Hebrews 4:12… What a reminder:
+And then there’s Hebrews 4:12—what a reminder!

-For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart. | Hebrews 4:12, NKJV
+For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart.

 God sees us as we really are.
 And He understands our intentions.
 Something to keep at the forefront of our minds when we’re tempted to participate in something for religious reasons.

-Why I won’t participate in Lent
+When not to participate in Lent

 Is God really glorified by my decision to give up something or change my behavior for a season?

-Well, what if it’s something even more challenging… What if I were to take it to an extreme and sleep outside on the hard, cold ground for 40 nights?
-That would probably bring it to mind a bit more than just staying off social media, it’s true.
-But how self-righteous would I be to think it could possibly come close to honoring the price my dear Savior paid?
+Well, what if it’s something even more challenging… What if we were to take it to an extreme and sleep outside on the hard, cold ground for 40 nights?

 He is worth so much more.